ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-iks.md

 - **Inter-pod networking** – Also known as “pod-to-pod” communications.
 There are three types of east–west traffic:
   - Pods can directly communicate with other pods on the same subnet.
 In IKS, each pod has an IP address that is assigned from an IKS provided range.
 Each worker node is assigned a subnet on provisioning.
 Pod to pod communication without proxies, tunneling, or NAT occurs with pods in the same subnet and host.
   - Pods can directly communicate with other pods on different subnets.
 IP-in-IP encapsulation is automatically configured in IKS to encapsulate only packets that are traveling across subnets.
-This encapsulation hides the pod network address space from the IBM Cloud network.
-The encapsulation uses the IP address from the IBM Cloud primary private subnet.
+This encapsulation hides the pod network address space from the {{site.data.keyword.cloud_notm}} network.
+The encapsulation uses the IP address from the {{site.data.keyword.cloud_notm}} primary private subnet.
   - Pods can use services to communicate with other pods, known as pod to service communications.
 However, pods can directly communicate with other pods as per the two points above pods are mortal.
 They are born and when they die they are not resurrected.
 Replica sets create and destroy pods dynamically such as when scaling up or down.
 While each pod gets its own IP address, even those IP addresses cannot be relied upon to be stable over time.
 Preferably, developers will use a service construct for communication, where, a stable virtual IP address is used that can be discovered via DNS.

 - **Ingress** - Refers to routing traffic from external users or apps to pods.
 A service provides a stable virtual IP (vIP) address for a set of pods.
 While pods are ephemeral, services allow clients to reliably discover and connect to the containers running in the pods by using the vIP.
 This vIP is not an actual IP address connected to a network interface.
 Its purpose is purely to act as the stable endpoint to forward traffic to one or more pods.
 Accessing a pod from outside the cluster is a bit more challenging.
 Kubernetes aims to provide highly available, high-performance load balancing for services.